Check us out!

 Timpani Solo or Etude (Firth, Peters, or similar)

 Along with band and orchestra, the Summer Music Clinic features two jazz ensembles.
-Auditions for the jazz ensembles will consist of sight-reading that will be selected from the music to be performed by the Clinic ensembles.
+Interested students may audition for the jazz ensembles after their band/orchestra audition.
+Auditions consist of sight-reading that will be selected from the music to be performed.

 Although it is completely optional, students may also choose to demonstrate their improvisational skills during the audition.
 Students choosing to improvise will be asked to feature their ability in one of the following ways: